anindameister/IOT-PLATFORM-ENGINEER-TRAINEE/readme.md

 # http://youtube.com/watch?v=xxv0b1DHmU4

 # questions
-1. DESCRIPTION OF THE OFFER:-Development of a **PoC** based on Azure IoT Central and/or IoT Hub
-2. Cell Phone Gateway:-Other solutions could use a tablet gateway or a static gateway in a hospital room.
+1. Cell Phone Gateway:-Other solutions could use a tablet gateway or a static gateway in a hospital room.